-The proposed ASP amendment will result in the conversion of the project area from a combination of country residential and agriculture into commercial in four eastern sections, country residential in the existing location of Prairie Schooner Estates, and commercial to the west and east of Prairie Schooner Estates, and along Township Road 240 in the north (Map 5; Rocky View County 2022).
+The proposed ASP amendment will result in the conversion of a portion of the project area lands from a combination of highway and business into residential (Rocky View County 2022).

 2.2 Biological Resources

 2.2.1 Natural Subregion

 The project is located within the Foothills Fescue Grassland Natural Subregion of Alberta (Adams et al. 2003) and is near to the Central Parkland, Northern Fescue, Foothills Parkland, and Mixedgrass Natural Subregions.
 This area is unique due to the micro-climatic conditions and the number of species common to different parts of Alberta that are found together in one location.
 The historically dominant vegetation in the uplands would have been Festuca campestris (foothills rough fescue) and in wetlands would be Typha latifolia, Carex atherodes, and Scirpus validus, depending on the site characteristics.